realprogrammersusevim/dotfiles/README.md

 ## Layout

-The scheme of my NeoVim config layout is rather simple once you understand it.
+The scheme of my Neovim configuration is rather simple once you understand it.

 ```
 .